zifeng-kang/jhu-dissertation-mwe/README.md

 # `latexmk` version

-I use the wonderful  `latexmk` (Version 4.65) program by by John Collins which can be obtained from [CTAN](http://www.ctan.org/pkg/latexmk) or from the [author\'s website](http://www.personal.psu.edu/jcc8/latexmk) to automate the process of compiling `\*.tex` files and cleaning up the unwanted files produced in the compilation process.
+I use the outstanding  `latexmk` (Version 4.65) program by by John Collins which can be obtained from [CTAN](http://www.ctan.org/pkg/latexmk) or from the [author's website](http://www.personal.psu.edu/jcc8/latexmk) to automate the process of compiling `*.tex` files and cleaning up the unwanted files produced in the compilation process.

 I added a `bash` function to my `~/.aliases` dotfile of the form